featurevisor/featurevisor/docs/use-cases/experiments.md

 - [Segments](/docs/segments/): conditions for targeting users
 - [Features](/docs/features/): feature flags and variables with rollout rules
 - [Groups](/docs/groups/): mutually exclusive features
+- [SDKs](/docs/sdks/): how to consume datafiles in your applications

 ## Conclusion